 Ashland is a port city in the northern part of the state on Lake Superior.
 Known as Lake Superior’s hometown, this small city is a fantastic location for outdoor recreation year-round.
-Ashland is particularly appealing to winter sport enthusiasts.
-Snowmobilers will find over two-hundred miles worth of well-kept trails in the area, which several hotels offer easy access to.
+It’s particularly appealing to winter sport enthusiasts – snowmobilers will find over 200 miles worth of well-kept trails in the area, which several hotels offer easy access to.
 Skiing, snowshoeing, sledding, hiking and ice fishing are also very popular activities here.
-Ashland is another gateway to the spectacular ice caves on Apostle Islands National Lakeshore.
-Downtown Ashland’s history is colorfully displayed through vibrant murals, making it the ‘Historic Mural Capital of Wisconsin.’
+Ashland is another gateway destination to the spectacular ice caves on Apostle Islands National Lakeshore.
+Downtown Ashland’s history is colorfully displayed through vibrant murals, giving it the nickname Historic Mural Capital of Wisconsin.

 Elkhart Lake is located in the eastern part of the state, nestled in the midst of the Kettle Moraine State Forest.
 It’s a popular spot for car racing fans – in the 1950s, road races took place on Elkhart Lake’s public country roads, but today racing fans can catch the action at the Road America race track just outside the village.
 Elkhart Lake is also a popular lake resort vacation spot and is perfect for a short vacation, whether it be a romantic getaway or a family-friendly trip.